yogeshdhamija/dotfiles/README.md

 This must be imported into VSCode manually.

 I should remember to periodically export these profile files from VSCode, in case I make updates/changes.
 When I do that, I should remember to name the profile "Default" (though the file name can differ), otherwise I'll have trouble re-importing.

-## Notes

-- Do **not** use the `dotfiles add .` command.
-This will add all the untracked files in your home directory, which is **everything**.
-    - Instead, add things individually using `dotfiles add <file>`.
-    - This also applies to other commands like `dotfiles commit -a`.
-    - If you do this accidentally, you'll have to `Ctrl+C` out of it while it's stuck, or unstage all the files if it somehow succeeds.